When & Why it Occurs… if at All!

 Fine Diamond Machining Full Density Parts – Ceramic parts fired to their full density are too hard for machining with tool steel cutters or even conventional methods.
 Following a final firing, when as-fired tolerances are not sufficient, fine diamond machining (grinding) using diamond impregnated cutters is often required.
 Features Ceramco commonly fine diamond machines into fully fired ceramic parts include:

 - Diameters and surfaces that have tighter tolerance requirements than can be achieved in the as-fired condition

 - Ceramic tubes and special extruded rods requiring fine features or tolerances

 Also, fine diamond machining is used at Ceramco to machine non ceramics, including quartz.

-No Machining All –Depending upon the requirements of the custom ceramic part, the geometry and final tolerances can oftentimes be achieved during the near-net shaping process.
+No Machining All –Depending upon the requirements of the OEM ceramic part, the geometry and final tolerances can oftentimes be achieved during the near-net shaping process.
 This is the most cost effective solution.
 Features Ceramco commonly achieves with no machining whatsoever include:

 - Fully functional ceramic screw threads

 - Other complex geometries that cannot be machined